 Anger As US Blocks Gaza Ceasefire Resolution At UN Security Council

-(MENAFN- Gulf Times) UN Security Council members criticized the United States Wednesday after it vetoed a UN Security Council resolution calling for a ceasefire and unrestricted humanitarian access in Gaza, which Washington claimed undermined ongoing diplomacy.
+UNITED NATIONS, June 5 (NNN-AGENCIES) - UN Security Council members criticized the United States after it vetoed a resolution calling for a ceasefire and unrestricted humanitarian access in Gaza, which Washington said undermined ongoing diplomacy.

-Underlining a "catastrophic humanitarian situation" in the Palestinian territory, the resolution, had it passed, would have demanded the lifting of all restrictions on the entry of humanitarian aid into Gaza.
+Hamas, whose unprecedented attack inside Israel on October 7, 2023 sparked the war, condemned the“disgraceful” US veto, reiterating accusations of“genocide” in Gaza, something Israel vehemently rejects.

+The veto“marks a new stain on the ethical record of the United States of America,” the group said in a statement, accusing Washington of“legitimizing genocide, supporting aggression, and rationalizing starvation, destruction, and mass killings.”

-"This will remain not only a moral stain on the conscience of this council, but a fateful moment of political application that will reverberate for generations," said Pakistan's ambassador to the UN Asim Ahmad.
+Pakistan's ambassador to the UN Asim Ahmad meanwhile said the failed resolution would“remain not only a moral stain on the conscience of this council, but a fateful moment of political application that will reverberate for generations.”

 The veto marks Washington's first such action since US President Donald Trump took office in January.

-Israel has faced growing international pressure to end its war in Gaza, which was triggered by the unprecedented October 7, 2023 attack by Hamas on Israeli soil.
+Israel has faced mounting international pressure to end its war in Gaza.

 That scrutiny has increased over flailing aid distribution in Gaza, which Israel blocked for more than two months before allowing a small number of UN vehicles to enter in mid-May.

-The United Nations said that was not enough to meet the humanitarian needs.
+The United Nations, which warned last month the entire population in the besieged Palestinian territory was at risk of famine, said trickle was far from enough to meet the humanitarian needs.

-A US-backed relief effort called the Gaza Humanitarian Fund (GHF) has also faced criticism for going against long-standing humanitarian principles by coordinating relief efforts with a military belligerent.

-Israeli bombardment on Wednesday killed at least 16 people in the Gaza Strip, including 12 in a single strike on a tent housing displaced people, the Palestinian territory's civil defense agency told AFP.

 “The Council was prevented from shouldering its responsibility, despite the fact that most of us seem to be converging on one view,” said France's ambassador to the UN Jerome Bonnafont.

-Riyad Mansour, the Palestinian ambassador to the UN, on Tuesday had urged the Council to act.
+Riyad Mansour, the Palestinian ambassador to the UN, said after the Security Council vote he would now ask the General Assembly to pass a resolution calling for a ceasefire.

-"All of us will be judged by history as to how much have we done in order to stop this crime against the Palestinian people," he said.

-It was the 15-member body's first vote on the situation since November, when the United States -- a key Israeli ally -- also blocked a text calling for an end to fighting.
+Israel's ambassador to the UN Danny Danon however said that the Palestinian plan to put the resolution to a vote at the General Assembly, where no country can veto it, was pointless, telling countries“don't waste more of your energy.”

+“This resolution doesn't advance humanitarian relief and undermines it.
+It ignores a working system in favor of political agendas,” he said.

 Legal Disclaimer: